 Birds and pocket pets such as rabbits and guinea pigs have special grooming needs.
 Their beaks and teeth can grow long enough to impair their ability to eat, which of course can lead to serious health issues.
 In addition, birds should have their wings clipped if you don’t want them to fly away.
 Many of our doctors and nurses are trained to perform these valuable services safely and painlessly for your pet.
 Your pet should be a patient here and be in overall good health (smaller animals are susceptible to anxiety and, as gentle as we are, they may still be anxious in unfamiliar surroundings and in unfamiliar situations).

-At Patton Veterinary Hospital, we don’t see only dogs and cats, we also enjoy caring for our feathered or scaled companions.
-While birds and reptiles don’t need vaccines, they should be seen regularly to ensure they are healthy.
+At Patton Veterinary Hospital, we don’t see only dogs and cats, we also enjoy caring for our scaled companions.
+While reptiles don’t need vaccines, they should be seen regularly to ensure they are healthy.
 In the wild, these animals will hide their illnesses or injuries as long as possible, because any signs of weakness can make them vulnerable to attack.